Gratitude is best defined through our intentional acts of kindness toward others.

-Lighten the work load of a colleague
+Lighten the workload of a colleague

-At work, it is easy to operate in a vacuum focusing on our next level of achievement.
+At work, it is easy to operate in a vacuum, focusing on our next level of achievement.

 Try being a team player by considering the responsibilities of a colleague.

 Small Gestures equal abundance

-Say thank you.
-Believe it or not there are people in the world who don’t think about expressing thanks verbally.
+Believe it or not, there are people in the world who don’t think about expressing thanks verbally.

 Remind yourself daily

-Journal your gratitude.
-Writing down each day what you are grateful for even on bad days can change your perspective.
+Writing each day what you are grateful for, even on bad days, can change your perspective.